DannyArends/CTLmapping/README.md

 Learn more about the [algorithm](https://github.com/DannyArends/CTLmapping/blob/master/learn%20CTL/ALGORITHM.md) behind CTL mapping

-### Cite CTL mapping

-When this software was helpful, please cite the JOSS paper:
-[TODO: http://joss.theoj.org/papers/ DOI] in your publication, when (re-)using the any code or data provided by this package, please also cite: [TODO: Github/Zenodo DOI] for future code and data references.
-Citations are also available for import in bibtex format [TODO: bibtex with DOIs].

 ### Option 1) Installing the R package
 The quickest and prefered way to start mapping CTLs, is to install the package directly into R from Github using the [devtools](https://cran.r-project.org/web/packages/devtools/index.html)